Brett-Tanner/Journal/Mar_23.md

 - [] Events
     - [] Need seasonal and single day to be separate types

+- [] Options
+    - [] Photo service is only necessary once per parent
+        - Need to somehow register all other children for it, maybe do so then apply an adjustment to their invoices reducing the cost by photo service cost
+        - And reverse on delete
+        - Probably a callback when that type of option is created/destroyed?

 - [] Requests/Bugfixes
     - [] Preserve scroll position on Event#show when switching between children
     - [] Unsure which invoice JS puts the new regs on rn, will need to look into controlling that if it turns out we do need multiple invoices per event
+    - [] Make allergies on the add child form a select box between yes/no
+    - [] Need a note on the Invoice#index page that price will likely increase when merged later

 #### What I learned
 -